 John Tyler Community College

-JTCC offers 2 EMT and 1 Paramedic program that prepare students to enter the field of emergency medical services.
+JTCC offers two EMT and one paramedic program that prepare students to enter the field of emergency medical services.
 The programs are offered by the school's Division of Health Sciences.

 Advanced Emergency Medical Technician

-This program is the entry-level EMT offering so that a graduate can work with local , state and federal agencies and humanitarian relief organizations.
+This program is the entry-level EMT offering that prepares graduates for work with local, state and federal agencies and humanitarian relief organizations.
 After completing 16 credits hours including courses and an internship with passing marks, graduates are able to take the National Registry exam.

 Associate of Applied Science, Paramedic

-Students who have a current NREMT - Intermediate certification can take their education further in the Paramedic program.
-Students must take a total of 71 credit hours to complete this course over 5 semesters.
-The course is hands-on offering 5 clinical internships and 3 field internships.
+Students who have a current NREMT intermediate certification can take their education further in the paramedic program.
+Students must take a total of 67-69 credit hours to complete this degree program.
+The course is hands-on, offering five clinical internships and three field internships.